Tichuana-Tichu/tichuana-tichu/README.md

 ## Credits

-This application was built as a part of the "IT-Project" module at the University of Applied Sciences and Art of Northwestern Switzerland (FHNW) in the fall semester of 2019.
+This application was built as a part of the "IT-Project" module at the University of Applied Sciences and Arts of Northwestern Switzerland (FHNW) in the fall semester of 2019.

 ### Developers

-- Philipp Hartmann
+- Philipp Hartmann (e-vents)
-- Christian Roth
+- Christian Roth (sekthor)
-- Dominik Spillmann
+- Dominik Spillmann (Cykkra)